Whether you’re a beginner or an advanced rider, this guide is designed to help you pick the perfect bike based on your needs.

 In the 2nd step, I shared more info about the price ranges of the various bike types, the places where to buy them, as well as their pros and cons.
 I prefer buying things online because it is more convenient for me.

 Now you know how to choose a bike.
-If you are still unsure about the right bike type for you, feel free to contact me.
+If you are still unsure about the right bike type, contact me.